 After you receive a diagnosis, our compassionate optometrists will meet with you to explain the condition and answer your questions.
 We believe that an open relationship between patient and eye doctor is the basis of optimal eye care.
 Together, we’ll design the most suitable treatment plan for you.

 Common eye diseases that we manage:

 Cataracts are a clouding of the natural lens of your eye, which is typically transparent.
 This prevents images from appearing on your retina clearly.
 Your vision may be mildly blurred or severe, depending upon the progression of the cataracts.
 Generally, we recommend surgery as an efficient and successful way of treating this eye disease.
 During cataract surgery, your eye surgeon will remove the opaque lens and replace it with an artificial clear lens.
-Our optometrists in Luverne, Troy, and Enterprise, AL, offer full preoperative and postoperative care for this procedure.
+Our optometrists in Troy, Luverne, Enterprise and Ozark, AL, offer full preoperative and postoperative care for this procedure.

 An early diagnosis of macular degeneration goes far towards slowing the development of this eye disease.
 When the macula, the center part of your eye, deteriorates, you become incapable of seeing the middle of an image clearly and with fine details.
 Treating this eye disease depends largely upon the type of macular degeneration that you have.
 We may recommend medication, injections into your eye, or laser surgery.
 Our eye doctors will discuss the options with you and help to monitor and manage your condition.